jonafraire/ch-re-jonafraire/SRS/SRS.md

 #### User requirements

-1. The system must create, edit and eliminate users, both vendors, customers and suppliers
+1. The system must create, edit and eliminate users, both vendors, customers and suppliers.
 2. The seller can access your account and generate a new quote or edit one already made.

-1.1
-2.2
+3. The seller may invoice a purchase order received
+4. The system should generate reports from the administrator's account
+5. The system must export and print quotes and invoices
+6.

 #### Sytem requirements

 ## Appendices